The Gambling Law Review: Gambling and European Law

 Whether or not provisions of national legislation regarding gambling services constitute 'technical regulations' and fall under the notification obligation of Directive 2015/1535 has been the subject of numerous Court judgments.

-In M. and S., however, the Court referred to Ince by concluding that provisions of national law that merely lay down conditions governing the establishment or provision of services by undertakings, such as provisions making the exercise of a business activity subject to prior authorisation, do not constitute technical regulations within the meaning of Directive 98/34.79 That was confirmed by the Court in Falbert and Others, where the issue concerned publicity for illegal games and compliance with the free movement principles.
+In M and S, however, the Court referred to Ince by concluding that provisions of national law that merely lay down conditions governing the establishment or provision of services by undertakings, such as provisions making the exercise of a business activity subject to prior authorisation, do not constitute technical regulations within the meaning of Directive 98/34.83 That was confirmed by the Court in Falbert and Others, where the issue concerned publicity for illegal games and compliance with the free movement principles.

 On 25 September 2019, the Austrian Administrative Court referred the question to the Court whether the rules on the levying of a tax on betting terminals constitute 'technical rules' within the meaning of the Directive 2015/1535 and should have been notified to the European Commission.
 Contrary to the Fortuna case, the measure in question is not, prima facie any prohibition, but simply a taxation measure.
 The Court indeed ruled that the measure at issue does not fall under any of the categories of technical regulations and, therefore, was not a technical regulation that needs to be notified under the Notification Directive.84

-In Sportingbet and Internet Opportunity Entrainment, several questions were raised regarding the interpretation of the notion of 'technical regulation'.
+In Sportingbet and Internet Opportunity Entrainment,85 several questions were raised regarding the interpretation of the notion of 'technical regulation'.
 Since 1926, Santa Casa da Misericordia de Lisboa has had the exclusive right to offer games of chance in the form of lotteries, lottery games and sports betting on Portuguese territory (i.e., offline).
-The question is, whether not-notified Decree-Law No 282/2003, which confers on Santa Casa exclusive rights for the operation by electronic means (the internet and GSM) of the games, can be considered a technical regulation.
+The question was whether not-notified Decree-Law No 282/2003, which confers on Santa Casa an exclusive right for the operation by electronic means (the internet and GSM) of games, can be considered a technical regulation.
 In its ruling, the Court explains that the land-based monopoly does not fall under any type of technical regulation and therefore was not a technical regulation that needs to be notified under the Notification Directive.86 However, the Court decided that the online monopoly was a 'technical regulation' that is only valid if notified to the Commission under the Notification Directive.
 The Member State concerned may have to adopt a new law and notify the draft law to the Commission before its online monopoly can be secured.
 The Court stated that 'such provisions come under the fourth category covered by the notion of “technical rule” in Article 1(11) of Directive 98/34, that is to say, “laws . . . prohibiting the provision . . . of a service” '.87

 iv Financial payment mechanisms